 To finish off my table, I sprinkled little black glittered spiders around the table.

 I added a small skull and a few skeleton hands that I found at the dollar store.
 I didn’t like the color, so I spray painted all of them white.
 Somehow, they didn’t look quite as scary that way.

 I found a black “potion” bottle in the dollar section at Target and added that to the table, as well.

-I had some old wooden yard tool handles that I found in a neighbor’s trash pile a while back.
-I cut the handles down and made 4 broomsticks out of them.
+I found some old wooden yard tool handles in a neighbor’s trash pile a while back, and cut the handles down to make 4 broomsticks out of them.

 I tied the handle to each dried bundle using twine or raffia.